 Your aging loved one with atrial fibrillation would experience the following symptoms:

-This is the classical symptom of atrial fibrillation.
+This is the classic symptom of atrial fibrillation.
 And often the main criteria for diagnosing the condition.
-If you are a caregiver for an elderly who are experiencing irregular heartbeats.
-Make sure you regularly check their pulse rate.
+Suppose you are a caregiver for an elderly personexperiencing irregular heartbeats.
+Please make sure you regularly check their pulse rate.

 Shortness of breath

 This is often a common complaint of atrial fibrillation.
-Shortness of breath can occur due to many reasons.
-Whether it is climbing stairs or lifting any heavy object.
-This all qualify for breathlessness at an older age.
+Shortness of breath can occur for many reasons, whether climbing stairs or lifting any heavy object.
+This all qualifies for breathlessness at an older age.
 However, if this is a new symptom or the condition seems to worsen.
 Then consult a doctor immediately.

 Swelling of the shins

-Caring for a senior with atrial fibrillation requires proper knowledge on the part of the caregiver.
-Carefully understanding the signs and symptoms of the disease.
+Caring for a senior with atrial fibrillation requires proper knowledge from the caregiver.
+First, carefully understand the signs and symptoms of the disease.
 This will go a long way in appropriately managing the disease condition.

 Signs to look for a stroke

-Caregivers have an important role to play in helping aging loved ones live with atrial fibrillation.
-While caring for someone with atrial fibrillation, it is important that you keep a close check on their medications.
+Caregivers are essential in helping aging loved ones live with atrial fibrillation.
+While caring for someone with atrial fibrillation, you must closely check their medications.
 And also be vigilant for the signs of stroke.
-Here are the major warning signs of stroke:
+Here are the significant warning signs of stroke:

 Ask the person to smile, and see if one side is drooping.
 One side of the face may also be numb, and the smile may appear uneven.